telerik/blazor-docs/knowledge-base/troubleshooting-js-errors-maximum-call.md

 ## Solution

-To remove the error, do the following:
+To resolve the error, do the following:

 * If you are using version of the `Telerik.UI.for.Blazor` with not compatible .NET version - upgrade the `Telerik.UI.for.Blazor` package version.
 * Clear the browser cache in any other case: